Anthropology

 Do you have an interest in human diversity and want to learn more about what we all have in common?

 Studying anthropology lets you experience the amazing expression of human culture.
 You’ll learn how to engage in other cultures through travel.
 You’ll study clothing, artwork, and tools.
-You’ll also discover how to seek clues to the lives of past people through archaeological excavation.
+You’ll also discover how to seek clues to the lives of past people through archaeological excavation and remote sensing.

 An anthropology major helps you understand what makes us human.
 This ability is critical in our interconnected and multicultural world.
 Studying anthropology is about transforming your understanding of other people and yourself.